svera/coreander/README.md

 StandardError=syslog
 SyslogIdentifier=sleepservice
 User=<user which will execute this service>
-Environment="LIBPATH=<absolute path to the library>"
+Environment="LIB_PATH=<absolute path to the library>"

 ```

 then, start the service with `service coreander start`.
 You can manage it with the usual commands `start`, `stop` and `status`.
 Refer to your service manager documentation for more information.

-Coreander requires a `LIBPATH` environment variable to be set, which tells the application where your books are located.
+Coreander requires a `LIB_PATH` environment variable to be set, which tells the application where your books are located.

 On first run, Coreander will index the books in your library, creating a database with those entries located at `$home/coreander/db`.
 Depending on your system's performance and the size of your library this may take a while.
 Also, the database can grow fairly big, so make sure you have enough free space on disk.

 Every time is run, the application check for new entries, reindexing the whole library.
 You can
-avoid this behaviour by setting the environment variable `SKIPREINDEX` to `true`.
+avoid this behaviour by setting the environment variable `SKIP_INDEXING` to `true`.

 Even if the application is still indexing entries, you can access its web interface right away.
 Just open a web browser and go to `localhost:3000` (replace `localhost` for the IP address of the machine where the server is running if you want to access it from another machine).
 It is possible to change the listening port just executing the application with the `PORT` environment variable (e. g. `PORT=4000 coreander`)